MarkRoddy/avyrss/ARCHITECTURE.md

    - Code depends on date-based organization
    - Don't flatten or reorganize arbitrarily

+4. **Flask is for development only**
-4. **Flask app serves static files only**
+   - Production serves static files directly (no Flask, no Python runtime)
-   - Don't add dynamic generation to request handlers
+   - Flask dev server is just for local testing
    - Keep the offline/online separation clear

 5. **Use Path objects for file operations**